cbrown5/cbrown5.github.io/_posts/2017-03-29-locator-to-clipboard.md

 A fast method to add annotations to a plot
 ---------------------------------------------

 Making professional looking plots in R can be fiddly.
-One task that I often spends ages doing is manually finding coordinates to add labels.
+One task that I often spend ages doing is manually finding coordinates to add labels.
 Wouldn't it be nice if you could just send the coordinates directly to your text editor?

 I did some searching and found on [stackoverflow](http://stackoverflow.com/questions/14547069/how-to-write-from-r-to-the-clipboard-on-a-mac) that you can send R objects to the clipboard.
 So here is my solution using that trick.

 <div class = "image_caption">
 <img src ="/Images/locator-plot.png" alt="" class="image_float"/>